Scenario: Desktop app that calls web APIs

 You can use the interactive token acquisition:

-- If your desktop application supports graphical controls, for instance if it's a Windows.Form application or a WPF application.
+- If your desktop application supports graphical controls, for instance if it's a Windows.Form application, a WPF application or a macOS native application.

 - Of if it's a .NET Core application and you agree to have the authentication interaction with Azure AD happen in the system browser